ravi-sharma/emoji/README.md

 ## Contributing

 We welcome contributions!
-If you would like to hack on Mobile wallet, please follow these steps:
+If you would like to hack on Emoji, please follow these steps:

 1. Fork this repository